 A second approach would be to use NVMe-oF to support composable disaggregated infrastructures.
 Composable infrastructures enable organizations to build virtual storage systems from a variety of components on the storage network.
 The customer can define a virtual storage system for a specific use case, by specifying the amount of flash and disk required, and the performance needed from each.
 The composing, or orchestration, of the architecture obviously doesn’t mean the physical assembly of the parts; it is done virtually via the network.
 That network will need to be very high speed and very low in latency so that the virtual system is as fast as a physical system.

 The final step is end-to-end NVMe-oF which means that the compute layer will have NVMe adapters installed and the switches within the infrastructure all support NVMe-oF.
 At that point the servers may also participate in the composable concept.
 Composable Infrastructure enables CPUs, FPGAs, GPUs, storage, and even memory to be disaggregated and then composed along with storage into virtual systems.
-Orchestration tools are emerging today to provide this capability.
+Orchestration tools (click to download) are emerging today to provide this capability.

 The future promises to be exciting as IT becomes the catalyst to true artificial intelligence enabling organizations to solve problems never thought possible.
 We can’t wait until 2025 to start developing these applications.
 However, the path to the future begins with today’s NVMe SSDs and flash arrays.

 If you want to learn more about an NVMe-oF future, make sure to join me in an upcoming webinar about How to Build and Deploy an Open Composable Infrastructure and what are the factors for consideration in making this transition.